evmos/evmos/CONTRIBUTING.md

 ## <span id="general_procedure">General Procedure</span>

-Thank you for considering making contributions to Evmos and related repositories!
+Thank you for considering making contributions to Hazlor and related repositories!

-Evmos uses [Tendermint’s coding repo](https://github.com/tendermint/coding) for overall information on repository workflow and standards.
+Hazlor uses [Tendermint’s coding repo](https://github.com/tendermint/coding) for overall information on repository workflow and standards.

 Contributing to this repo can mean many things such as participating in discussion or proposing code changes.
 To ensure